BaronKhan/VoiceRecognitionRPG/system-design.md

 - Next room contains fork and knife
 - This should be ambiguous and ask which one they meant
 - Can do this by mapping synonym to list of words
+- If there are more than two suggestions, list all of them at once the the user displays them

 Action Replies
 -----------------